 - Exec role description powerpoint (2019 edition)

-- Exec handover document (coming soon)
+- Exec handover document (V1.0 is now here)

 Questions answered in this FAQ: